neyer/ADZE/README.md

 This** means every single aspect of the ADZE stack** can, and will be, the **subject of intense decentralized competition **to build the best component, for users of a particular niche.   **The only shared vision that will unite users of the ADZE network** is that **people must be free to choose their own way.**

-## How to crack the network first mover problem?

-Why run an ADZE node if nobody else does?

-**Because searching through your own browser’s history is a terrible experience.**  You can generally only search by title.
-By running all your browsing activity through a proxy which stores copies of all retrieved documents, you can **begin to search your own browsing history using full text search.**

-[webcorder tools](https://webrecorder.net/tools)  already exists, but storage space for local users may be a concern.
-The only thing ADZE needs to store is just the text of web pages, so that they can be indexed.

 ## How do I use this?

-So far this is just an idea.
+So far this is just an idea, and a roadmap for step 1.

 I’ll post links to implementations here as I get started on them.
 There could be many different implementations, and i’ll link to any that i’m aware of, as they are created.